Scaleable-solutions/Connecting-Swift-to-Dynamics-CRM-Online-using-SOAP-endpoint/README.md

 ##CRMSOAPBodies

 This class holds the SOAP bodies which is used in SOAP request inside SOAP Envelope as it contains the query that do some action(Create, Update, Delete and Retrieve etc.).

-**Note: SOAP Bodies created by SOAP Logger will not work in Swift.**

 ---------